Technoplatz/bi/README.md

 |  Provide limited capabilities | Provide required capabilities |
 |  Customized by built-in cosmetic components | Customized by JSON structures |

-#### ISO 27001

-Technoplatz BI contributes positively to the certification processes of company information systems.
-Open source availability of codes and security policy on GitHub, user privileges, access rights, backup policy, logging features and the using of modern CI/CD methods in the development process provide advantages especially in ISO 27001 audits.

 ### Highlights

 The main approach is to combine sustainability with quality and low cost;